Marchand’s 2 goals, 3 assists carry Bruins to 6-4 win

 Marino, who was off for tripping, stepped onto the ice as his penalty expired, collected a loose puck near center ice, skated in on a clean breakaway and shifted to the backhand before tucking it behind Halak and pushing the Penguins in front with 2.4 seconds left in the period.

-Players on Pittsburgh’s bench were jumping up and down when Marino scored to cap the huge comeback and a frustrated Halak smashed his stick off the crossbar into a couple of pieces, tossing the handle off the backboards when he was done.
+Players on Pittsburgh’s bench were jumping up and down when Marino scored to cap the huge comeback, and a frustrated Halak smashed his stick off the crossbar into a couple of pieces, tossing the handle off the backboards when he was done.

 Marino grew up about 45 minutes away in Easton, Massachusetts, and attended Harvard.

-Marchand used a baseball-style swing to bat a loose puck out of the air and into the net, making it 2-0.
+“You just get the first shift under your belt and after that you’re just playing hockey after the first couple shifts,” he said.
+“You settle down and start to settle in.”

 NOTES: Penguins D Brian Dumoulin flew in separately from the team and played after his wife, Kayla, gave birth Sunday to a boy the couple named Brayden.
 He got an assist on Bjugstad’s score. … Boston recalled F Cameron Hughes from its AHL affiliate in Providence, Rhode Island, before the game and sent F Peter Cehlarik down there.
 The 23-year-old Hughes made his NHL debut.
-He said during the morning skate that his parents were flying cross country during the day from Portland, Oregon, after watching one of his brothers play Sunday. … Boston coach Bruce Cassidy said F David Backes was at the practice facility Monday morning and was “feeling better.”
+He said during the morning skate that his parents were flying cross-country during the day from Portland, Oregon, after watching one of his brothers play Sunday. … Boston coach Bruce Cassidy said F David Backes was at the practice facility Monday morning and was “feeling better.”
 Backes didn’t play and the coach said he wouldn’t Tuesday, either.
 Backes collided with Ottawa F Scott Sabourin Saturday, with the players’ helmets hitting at nearly full speed.
 Sabourin was taken to a hospital after being taken off the ice on a stretcher.
-He suffered a broken nose after appearing to be knocked unconscious and falling face-first to the ice. … Boston D Charlie McAvoy left the ice bleeding from the head late in the game and Krug left with a towel to his face.
+He suffered a broken nose after appearing to be knocked unconscious and falling face-first to the ice. … Boston D Charlie McAvoy left the ice bleeding from the head late in the game and Krug left with a towel to his face, needing stitches near his jaw.

 UP NEXT